-- Ordinary wear and tear, repairs or replacements necessitated by normal home use as described in the Installation and Operation Manual. - Repairs or replacements arising from the effects of corrosive water supply or corrosive products of combustion. - Repairs or replacements arising from operating the boiler below condensing point (140F). - Repairs or replacements of items not supplied with the boiler. - Repairs or replacements to repair damage caused by operation with inadequate draft, or too hot operation from a cold start or any other sue in violation of the instructions or cautions set forth in the installation and operation instruction manual. - The repair or replacement of any component furnished by any other manufacturer or damage caused by the functioning or malfunctioning of any such component. - Repairs or replacements caused by thermal shock.
+- Ordinary wear and tear, repairs or replacements necessitated by normal home use as described in the Installation and Operation Manual. - Repairs or replacements arising from the effects of corrosive water supply or corrosive products of combustion. - Repairs or replacements arising from the use of the boiler in a "cold start" system. - Repairs or replacements of fittings, motors, fuel units, oil and gas burners, and all other controls, relief or regulating valves, transformers, and accessories. - Repairs or replacements to repair damage caused by operation in violation of the instructions or cautions set forth in the installation and operation instruction manual. - The repair or replacement of any component furnished by any other manufacturer or damage caused by the

+- functioning or malfunctioning of any such component. - Repairs or replacements caused by thermal shock.